 Northern Virginia native Paul Bilodeau, Esquire, works out of the firm’s Wilmington, Delaware office and concentrates his practice in a variety of different practice areas to handling a variety of legal matters that come with representing the community, including representing condominium and homeowner associations, personal injury claims, real estate matters, landlords in landlord/tenant disputes, wills and estate administration, along with general business and personal matters.

-Since 2018, Mr. Bilodeau has served as Solicitor for the City of Newark, Delaware.
+Since 2018, Paul has served as Solicitor for the City of Newark, Delaware and is also a deputy attorney general for the State of Delaware.
 Previously, he served as Deputy Solicitor from 2011 to 2018.

-J.D., George Mason University School of Law
+J.D., George Mason University School of Law, (1987)

-B.A., James Madison University
+B.A., James Madison University, (1981)

 U.S. District Court, District of Delaware